WebDevStu/gitswap/README.md

 It takes the current username and email in your `.gitconfig` file and places these under the tag of orig.

-Run `gitswap` again and it will ask you to add further tags, as as many as required.
+Run `gitswap` again and it will ask you to add further tags, add as many as required.

 To swap between profiles: